Sony camcorders

 Sony Corporation (commonly known as Sony) produces professional, consumer, and prosumer camcorders such as studio and broadcast, digital cinema cameras, camcorders, pan-tilt-zoom and remote cameras.

+Analog models

+Handycam

+Handycam, launched in 1985, is Sony's line of handheld (as opposed to shoulder-mounted) camcorders, originally recording to 8mm video cassettes.

-Standard definition models
+Digital standard definition models

 Sony DCR-VX1000

 The VX1000, introduced in 1995, was the first digital consumer MiniDV camcorder.
 It is also widely used by professional skateboarding videographers.
 Century Optics designed the Mk1 fisheye lens just for the VX1000.
 The VX1000 excels at daytime colors.

 Sony DCR-TRV900/DSR-PD100

 These models gained wide-scale popularity when paired with Century Optics Mk1 or Mk2.